-You’ll hear two terms when you look at life insurance – the face amount and death benefit.
+When you look at life insurance, you’ll hear two terms: the face amount and death benefit.
 Many people mistake them for the same thing, but they are two different terms.

 Understanding the face amount vs. death benefit will help you choose the right policy and prepare your loved ones financially when you die.